 Charles was born in 1600 at Dunfermline Castle, Scotland, to James VI and Anne of Denmark.
 His lineage made him a distant cousin to Elizabeth I, through his father’s line to Margaret Tudor, sister of Henry VIII.

-When it was discovered that he was able to walk the length of the great hall at Dunfermline Palace unaided, it was decided that he was strong enough to make the journey, and thus to be reunited with his family in the summer of 1604.
+When it was discovered that he was able to walk the length of the great hall at Dunfermline Palace unaided, it was decided that the young Prince was strong enough to make the journey, and thus to be reunited with his family in the summer of 1604.

 Under the care of Elizabeth, Lady Carey, Charles was made to wear boots of Spanish leather and brass to help strengthen his weak ankles.
 His speech development was slow, too, and for the remainder of his life, he retained a stammer.